helenzhupnyk/helenzhupnyk.github.io/_portfolio/financial_fraud_canada.md

 ## Objectives

-- Perform exploratory data analysis (EDA) on fraud complaint data
-- Analyze demographic factors like gender and age range
+- Detect common and costly fraud types
-- Identify trends in fraud types and sources by province
+- Identify regional and demographic fraud patterns
-- Build classification models to predict fraudulent activity
-- Compare model performance using accuracy, precision, recall, and F1-score
+- Predict loss outcome using machine learning
+- Deliver insights for awareness and prevention

 ---